daggerstrahd/daggerstrahd.github.io/Curse Of Strahd Adversaries.md

 The werewolf has advantage on Instinct rolls that rely on hearing or smell.

 **Curse of Lycanthropy - Special**
-A humanoid infected with lycanthropy must make a Presence roll (Difficulty 14) after each long rest.
+A humanoid infected with lycanthropy must make a Presence Reaction Roll (14) after each Long Rest.
 After three failures, they become a werewolf under the GM's control during full moons.
-The curse can be removed with powerful magic.
+The curse can be removed with powerful magic or the Remove Curse ritual.

 ---